Great Falls VFD

 Fund Raising History

-The carnival, held annually, except for one year since 1944, was the main source of revenue until 1988.
+A carnival, held annually, except for one year since 1944, was the main source of revenue until 1988.
 The first department-sponsored parade, a feature of the 1955 carnival, was probably the first parade held in Great Falls.
 Parades featured fire equipment from the County and from Maryland, a drill team from the Third Infantry, U.S. Army, and various marching units.
 Georgetown Pike was closed from the fire house to the Great Falls Grange during parades.
-The last parade was held about 1968.
+The last parade was held in 1992, on the 50th anniversary of the fire station.
+In addition, it was also the last time that fireworks were allowed at the village green, due to the growth in the vicinity.
 Dinners, dances and fund drives were also early sources of revenue.
 For several years, the McLean Horse Show Association held shows at the Madeira School for the benefit of the McLean and Great Falls Fire Departments.
 Many Great Falls residents have made regular donations since the department was organized.

 In 1998, a new cell tower was erected on our property and leased as an additional source of revenue, and to allow a better location for the county emergency communications equipment.
 The September, 2001 fundraising letter informed the community of the need for a new fire station and the opportunity to contribute to our newly established building fund.